 Amazon Search Terms are the keywords that you want your products to display for when searched.
-According to some third party research, these search terms are the 3rd most important factor that Amazon takes into account when determining how your products will show up in search results.
 While these keywords function in the same general way as keywords for any comparison shopping engine, there are a handful of rules that are unique to Amazon.

 There are five fields for search terms.
 The official Amazon optimization guidelines prohibit using excessively long search terms.
-As a general rule, try to keep search terms under 50 characters per field.
-Fortunately each field can include multiple keywords separated by spaces (commas aren’t necessary) so you aren’t limited to just five keywords.
-The search terms can include up to 250 total characters of as many keywords as you can fit.
+Each field can include multiple keywords separated by spaces (commas aren’t necessary) so you aren’t limited to just five keywords.
+The search terms can include up to 250 bytes total.

 Search Terms Best Practices

-- Don’t be redundant – try not to simply repeat content in titles and bullets.
+- Don’t repeat content in titles and bullets, and don’t repeat words within the Search Terms fields.
 Try to expand on the most important terms of your product.

-- Include any abbreviations or common alternate names for your product or content.
+- Include any abbreviations or common alternate names and synonyms for your product or content.